MENU

 Applications for KHN residencies must be submitted through our online application process.
 A $35 application fee applies to online submissions and is collected through the application portal.
 Applications received via USPS mail or email will not be considered and exceptions will not be made.
 Be sure to review all application guidelines prior to completing your online application.
 Apply Now.

-Yes, there is a $35 application fee.
+$35.
 The fee must be paid via credit card through our online application portal at the time of submission.
 KHN is unable to accept checks, money orders, or other forms of payment.
-We are not able to waive the application fee.
+KHN does not waive the application fee for any reason.

 No, we will only contact references once the external jury process is complete and we are making final determination of our awardee and wait lists.
 If you have been offered a residency, but were unable to accept, or have been placed on our wait list within the previous two years and we already have reference/recommendations for you on file, we may forego contacting additional references.